 Concert starts at 7:30pm

 Bobby McFerrin: Circlesongs will take you on a life-changing musical adventure.
 Bobby's exhilarating vocal vocabulary -- call and response, global rhythms, soaring melodies, lush harmonies, funny noises, invented language, silence, prayers, and laughter - reminds us all of how much fun it is to be alive, to lift our voices and communicate with one another, to make a joyful noise.

-Bobby will take the stage with trusted members of his groundbreaking a cappella group Voicestra.
-They are all masters of the art of play, and together they will lead Circlesongs, choral pieces based on irresistible grooves, spontaneously composed each night and sung by a 12-voice ensemble of local singers -- and sometimes by the whole crowd.
+In this exhilarating musical escapade, the singer takes the stage with members of his new group Gimme5 to lead Circlesongs, a series of choral pieces based on grooves that are freshly composed each night.
+Gimme5 features Joey Blake, Dave Worm, Rhiannon and Judi Vinar, all trusted veterans of McFerrin’s choir Voicestra.
 "I want to bring audiences into the incredible feeling of freedom that I get when I sing," says Bobby.
 “I want everyone to leave the theatre and sing in their own kitchens the next morning."